Adult Community Education

 The group evolves and in so doing the learning process changes;

 The group has its own changing dynamics which interact with those of individual members;

 The absence of formal records tends to inhibit a formal evaluative process;

 The role of the facilitator is pivotal.
 At the beginning when the Circle is set up the facilitator undertook an assessment of individual members, essentially informal and oral reflecting the flat informal structure of the Circle, looking (so far as was consistent with these principles) at their:

 Willingness to play an active part in the Circle’s activities

 Capacity to attend the full number of sessions over the projected term.

-The facilitator should also complete a Group Profile to determine the extent to which members possess and existing skill set, their motivation for joining the Circle, their existing levels of communicative ability to participate as active listeners and members of the Circle.
-The fundamental principle, is, however, that Circle members should be encouraged and nurtured to self-assess and recognise at the conclusion of the Circle activities the extent of the learning journey that they have managed to achieve.
+The facilitator should also complete a Group Profile to determine the extent to which members possess and an existing skillset, their motivation for joining the Circle, their existing levels of communicative ability to participate as active listeners and members of the Circle.
+The fundamental principle, is, however, that Circle members should be encouraged and nurtured to self-assess and recognize at the conclusion of the Circle activities the extent of the learning journey that they have managed to achieve.

 The evaluative process would normally involve a short discussion at the end of each session inviting members to indicate very briefly in their own words what benefit they think they have received from the meeting and, perhaps, if they feel sufficiently strongly what they would like to change or try and achieve next time.

 After considerable discussion PALS partners agreed that the issues that should be evaluated with members at the end of the term should extend to at least the following core issues: